Angels Landing

 Trek Highlights

 There are four main phases to hiking to the top of Angels Landing.
-The first phase crosses the footbridge over the Virgin River and follows the paved West Rim Trail.
-After reaching a notch above the first set of switchbacks, the trail crosses a bridge and follows the cool and shady gap of Refrigerator Canyon (between Cathedral Mountain and Angels Landing).
-At the end of this canyon, the third phase consists of a series of 21 switchbacks named Walter’s Wiggles.
-The dynamite-blasted switchbacks climb straight up to the ridgeline at Scout Lookout.
+First of all, the trail crosses the footbridge over the Virgin River and follows the paved West Rim Trail.
+After reaching a notch above the first set of switchbacks, the trail crosses a bridge.

 Red Tape